Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 And that's like one of the iconic Australian art things.

-Couldn't have said it better.
+Couldn't I say it better.

 So well said.

-God we're the right people to do this series.
+God, we're the right people to do this series.

 Yeah.